Stockholm 2018 | Software

 Citations downloaded from bibliographic databases and other resources, such as Google Scholar, are often missing certain details like abstracts or volume/page details that are important for a variety of reasons, such as screening in systematic reviews or locating full text documents.
 This functionality is intended to be used for filling in missing information from a set of citation files, including abstracts.

 The ROSES forms were developed to improve the standards of evidence synthesis reporting and the transparency of the methods used for reviews and maps.
 The website (www.roses-reporting.com) aims to help adoption of the ROSES forms as well as improve the barrier to entry on using the ROSES forms in the least obtrusive way possible.
 In this project we’ve been working to improve the user experience, increasing efficiency and helping reviewers get the most out of the forms and website.
-We will be releasing the new version of the ROSES website shortly.

 Defining a good search strategy for systematic reviews can be a particularly challenging task.
 Some of the problems encountered are: when asking two people for a strategy they will get totally different outputs, the number of hits is prohibitively high, there are missing relevant references because a specific keyword was omitted, few means of validating search strategies exist, it is difficult to adapt the strategy for other databases, errors may be introduced when adapting strategies between databases, etc.